 If the character knows the truth about the gems, he or she may wield them as one.
-The first time a character does so, their use of the Gauntlet should be limited to their Intellect or Willpower score, whichever is higher.
-This represents a limited understanding of infinity.
+The first round one tries this, their use of the Gauntlet is limited to their Intellect, Awareness, or Willpower value (whichever is higher), representing a limited understanding of infinity.

-As he or she practices using the Gauntlet, its intensity will steadily increase until the wielder can do anything and everything they desire.
-By passing a challenging Intellect action, the character can gain a greater understanding of the Gauntlet, and raise their effective power by +1.
+As he or she practices using the Gauntlet, this rank will steadily increase until the wielder can do anything and everything they desire.
+By passing a yellow Intellect ACT, the character can gain a greater understanding of the Gauntlet, and raise their effective power value by +1 RS.

-This process will continue until the character exceeds intensity 30 in the use of the Infinity Gauntlet.
+This process will continue until the character reaches Infinite value in the use of the Infinity Gauntlet.
 At this point, he or she is omniscient and omnipotent, and is (in effect) undefeatable.
 Only blatant stupidity on the part of the Gauntlet's wielder can make them lose it.

 Incomplete Infinity Gauntlet

 If someone doesn't have all six Infinity Gems, he or she can still use them in concert - if they know that they can, of course.
-For each additional gem a body holds, the effective safe usage intensity with each gem's effects is increased by +1 for that person.
+For each additional gem a body holds, the effective safe usage rank value with each gem's effects is increased by +1 RS for that person.